-Likewise, don’t forget to check out one of the best tour planners to get even more inspiration for your journey.
+Likewise, don’t forget to check out one of the best tour operators to make your journey even more special.
 Ready to start dreaming?
-Let’s look at which countries made the list for 2019!
+Let’s look at which countries you must visit in 2020.

 Ah, Italy.
 Who doesn’t dream of visiting (or coming back) to the Bel Paese (the Beautiful Country)?
 Even if you’ve been there dozens of times, there’s always something new to see.
 Take, for example, the stunning Amalfi Coast, with its dramatic plunging cliffs, fabulous villas, and rustic lemon tree-filled streets.

 Likewise, you can’t go wrong with the classics: Rome, Venice, and Milan are always a good idea.
 For hiking and off the beaten path experiences, visit Cinque Terre — the name, five towns, comes from the five small towns that are spread along the coast.
 Visit one or visit all, it’s your choice!

 To seamlessly get around Italy, we recommend learning a few basic conversational phrases, using this helpful online Italian course.
 Once you’ve traveled to Italy, you’ll understand why the poet Anna Akhmatova said, “Italy is a dream that keeps returning for the rest of your life.”

 Where else can you get stunning nature (archipelagos, Northern Lights, and so much more!), friendly people, delicious desserts, and all with a hint of Scandinavian charm?
 Only in Sweden!

 Did you know that Sweden has the most islands in the world?
 No, it’s not the Philippines or the Bahamas as most people would think — Sweden has more than 200,000 islands!
 To get a taste of the real Sweden, hop aboard a ferry or boat and explore Stockholm’s archipelago.
 We recommend visiting Sandhamn, Fjäderholmarna, or Öja.